 - Road traffic noise can lead to cardio-vascular disease.
 This is a well-researched and proven fact.
 In Denmark alone, road traffic noise causes 330 new cases of blood clots in the heart each year.

-- Road traffic noise can also lead to diabetes, because studies show that there is a correlation between exposure to road traffic noise and a big waist line.
+- Noise from traffic can also lead to diabetes, because studies show that there is a correlation between exposure to road traffic noise and a big waist line.

-- Road traffic noise can also lead to cancer.
+- Being exposed to high levels of traffic noise can lead to cancer.

-- Road traffic noise can furthermore affect the health of children.
+- Noise from traffic can affect the health of children.
 Seeing as children are under constant development, they are a high-risk group when it comes to road traffic noise.
 Noise can lead to poor memory function and lowered reading comprehension in children.
 Furthermore, noise can affect children’s blood pressure, as it can with adults.

 As we see above, road traffic noise can be costly, at a personal level as well as at a societal level.

-Road traffic noise poses a threat to our health, and is actually the biggest contributor to excessive noise exposure levels in Europe, where around 100 million people are exposed to road traffic noise above the daily threshold level of 55 dB.
+Traffic noise poses a threat to our health, and is in fact the biggest contributor to excessive noise exposure levels in Europe, where around 100 million people are exposed to road traffic noise above the daily threshold level of 55 decibel (dB).